The Straw That Breaks the Camel’s Back

 Flying Under the Radar

-You just never know which inflammatory trigger, from which infiltrating LDL particle is going to be the one that causes that red hot “pimple,” or plaque to rupture and spew it’s gooey contents into the arterial lumen, activating platelets, clotting factors and forming a massive sticky thrombus that instantly plugs the pipe (coronary artery).
+You just never know which inflammatory trigger, from which infiltrating LDL particle, is going to be the one that causes that red hot "pimple," or plaque to rupture and spew its gooey contents into the arterial lumen, activating platelets, clotting factors, and forming a massive sticky thrombus that instantly plugs the pipe (coronary artery).

 In atherosclerosis, LDL is largely what is causing the inflammation — the repetitive infiltration of LDL particles into the intimal layer of the vessel, every second of every day.
 As inflammation progresses, the architecture of the plaque becomes less and less stable over time, until one day it bursts, like a "zit" on a teenager's face.
 If that happens high up in the "widowmaker" artery (Watch The Widowmaker | Prime Video) called the LAD (left anterior descending), a large amount of myocardial tissue living downstream is suddenly deprived of blood and oxygen.
 This causes ventricular fibrillation (V-fib arrest), where the heart is no longer squeezing or pumping blood, and the person dies instantly.